Korean reunification: October 4th Declaration, 2007

-Panmunjom Declaration for Peace, Prosperity and Reunification of the Korean Peninsula
+Panmunjom Declaration, 2018

-In April 2018, at the north-south summit talks at the "House of Peace" in Panmunjom, Kim Jong-un and Moon Jae-in signed the Panmunjom Declaration for Peace, Prosperity and Reunification of the Korean Peninsula, declaring that there would be no longer war and a new era of peace has opened on the Korean peninsula.
+In April 2018, at the north-south summit talks at the "House of Peace" in Panmunjom, Kim Jong Un and Moon Jae-in signed the Panmunjom Declaration, declaring that there would be no longer war and a new era of peace has opened on the Korean peninsula.
 They declared as follows reflecting the firm will to put an end to division and confrontation, to open up a new era of national reconciliation, peace and prosperity and more actively improve and develop the north-south ties.
 A brief outline of the three main points of the agreement are as follows: